moccalotto/kaos/_monsters/intro.md

 **Ghouls**: failed their initiation rite and became almost mindless killing machines.
 Ghouls are usually loners whom the Wraiths put out into the Great White.

-### Athryss

- **Cattle**:
- Large cow-like creature with two powerful hind legs and four smaller fron legs.
-A-Cattle are docile, friendly, and generate a lot of meat.
-They live up to 20 years.

-**Ape**:
-     * Large, gorilla-like creature with powerful muscles.
-They have four arms.
-They can be controlled via Control Animal and are useful for helping with lifting, construction and hard labour.
-They live up to 6 years.

-**Monkey**:
-Smaller that an Ape, these monkey-like creatures (with four arms) can be controlled to assist in household chores.

-**Falcon**:
-A falcon, great for scouting'n'stuff.

-**Whale**:
-Great at living on the ice,
-Not unlike the alpha dragons from How To Train Your Dragon II, except (usually) much much smaller.